pa2si/tortuga/README.md

-v 0.11.24
+v 0.11.25

 What's new:

-- changed text color in event cards
+- article element instead of div in about section

 Done: